brianpuk/craigslistscraper/README.md

 ## SQL

--Can use pre written SQL scripts in ```PricingDataDatabaseSQL``` to initialize databases in your local machine
+-Can use pre written SQL scripts in ```PricingDataDatabaseSQL``` to initialize databases in your local machine for state data like census regions, GDP, etc.

 - run ```001__SQL_DB_AND_TABLE_INSERTS```, then ```002__SQL_STATE_INFO_INSERTS```